pogonomyrmex661/pogonomyrmex661.github.io/_posts/2017-08-28-Flying Lessons.md

 It was an exhilarating feeling.
 I was sure that if only I could run more quickly, I could get airborne.
 But *how* to go faster?

  The solution problem came from an unlikely source.
-Mom and Dad had decided that religious instruction would have a positive effect on my life.
-So once a week, I'd get dropped off at a local Sunday School for instruction in a form of Texas Fundamentalist Spirituality.
+Mom and Dad had decided that religious instruction for me would be a good idea.
+So, once a week, they would drop me off at a local Sunday School for instruction in Texas Fundamentalist Spirituality.

 This religious instruction mostly involved sitting in a circle with other children and chanting songs.

-We'd also watch weekly re-enactments of Old Testament bible stories.
-The teacher would perform these plays using pipe-cleaner figures.
-She would move these around in a box half-full of cat litter - a stand-in for the sands of the Middle East.
-She would do different voices for the different characters.
+We'd also watch re-enactments of Old Testament bible stories.
+The teacher performed these plays by moving pipe-cleaner figures around in a box half-full of what appeared to be cat litter.
+She would perform each character's lines with a different voice - gruff and deep for one, a quavering falsetto for another.
 She would pause occasionally and look expectantly at us, which was our cue to perform a specific chant or song.

-One of the central concepts of the Sunday School's teachings was that of biblical inerrancy - the idea that the bible was divinely inspired and therefore contained no errors.
+One of the central precepts of the Sunday School's teachings was that of biblical inerrancy - the idea that the bible was divinely inspired and therefore contained no errors.
 It was thus to be interpreted quite literally.

-Sometimes I wonder if this was a wise philosophy to instill in five-year-olds.
-But then I realize that teaching young children to believe in the literal truth of the two-thousand-year-old, mistranslated, words of warlords, schizophrenics and delusionals was a fine idea, and that no harm could possibly come of it.

-But I digress.

-I had unfortunately generalized this belief in literary inerrancy to *all other* written texts as well.
-This misunderstanding was to cause me no end of troubles while growing up.
+I had unfortunately generalized this belief to include *all other* written texts as well.
+This misunderstanding was to cause me no end of troubles in life.
 For this story, though, the most pertinent literally-interpreted text was from a book about Golden Eagles.

 This eagle book contained the obligatory "Eagles and Man" chapter, which had an illustrated account of the tale of Daedalus and Icarus.
-They made *their* wings out of wax and eagle feathers.
-It worked pretty well, until Icarus flew too close to the sun.
+They made their wings out of wax and eagle feathers.
+It worked pretty well until Icarus flew too close to the sun.
 His wax wings melted, and he fell to earth.

 Hmm.
 Okay.
 So the take-home message from The Text was that the basic concept worked, but Icarus and Daedalus had chosen inappropriate materials.
 Good to know.
 I bet that if they had thought to use *cardboard*, they would not have had their material failure.

-Since I could feel some lift from the wings when I ran, I was thinking that I all I needed was a higher elevation launching point.
+Since I could feel some lift from my wings when I ran, I was thinking that I all I needed was a higher elevation launching point.
 I'd gain speed as I slowly glided to earth, and then...true flight.
 I'd replicate, and then surpass, the performance of Icarus and Daedalus.
 I had modern *cardboard*, not something primitive like *wax*.

 So I found a brick wall that joined a house at a 90 degree angle.
 By pushing against the two walls, and using the exposed hands on my wings, I was able to clamber up the brick wall like some proto-Archaeopteryx.
 I reached the top and crawled out to the center of the wall, teetering as I stood up.